anna-filou/anna-filou.github.io/reading.md

     mixed but overall I think I’ve gained something valuable. \U0001F499\n"

 ---
-I use this page as a way to keep track of the books I read, in a way that makes sense to me.
-If it helps you discover a book you’d like to read, that’d be awesome!
+I use this page as a way to keep track of the books I read, starting in 2021, in a way that makes sense to me.

-I probably won’t add books I finished before 2021.